dylanfa88/shopify-demo-app/readme.md

 ./ngrok http 3000
 ```

-Finally run the script, and navigate to /shopify on your ngrok url.
+Fill up the information in the .env file then run the script, and navigate to /shopify on your ngrok url.

 ```bash
 node index.js